Asia stocks at six-month lows, yuan slumps as investors flee to safety

-The panic is likely to spread to Europe and Wall Street with futures signaling sharp losses in their benchmark indices.
+The panic is likely to spread to Europe and Wall Street with futures signalling sharp losses in their benchmark indices.

 The pan-region Euro Stoxx 50 futures lost 1.1% in Asian trades while those of London's FTSE slipped over 1% and futures for Germany's DAX were down 1.25%.
 E-minis for the S&P 500 stumbled 1%.